hongvincent/ai-performance-engineering/code/ch12/README.md

 After completing this chapter, you can:

-- ✅ Capture and replay CUDA graphs for repeatable workloads
+- [OK] Capture and replay CUDA graphs for repeatable workloads
-- ✅ Use conditional graphs for dynamic execution paths
+- [OK] Explain the current state of conditional graph support and what APIs are still pending GA
-- ✅ Implement dynamic parallelism for adaptive algorithms
+- [OK] Implement dynamic parallelism for adaptive algorithms
-- ✅ Apply graph instantiation for parameter updates
+- [OK] Apply graph instantiation for parameter updates
-- ✅ Optimize launch overhead from 5-20 μs to <1 μs
+- [OK] Optimize launch overhead from 5-20 μs to <1 μs
-- ✅ Choose between graphs, streams, and dynamic parallelism
+- [OK] Choose between graphs, streams, and dynamic parallelism

 ## Prerequisites